Lamg2799/MEAN-Music-Webapp/README.md

 # Instructions

-- Clone repo and create a mongo db with the same credentials and database as in "/backend/node/express-dataserver.js"
+- Clone repo and create a mongo db with the same credentials and database as in "/backend/node/express-dataserver.js".
 - Run "mongod".
+- Navigate to both frontend and backend and run "npm install".
-- Navigate to "/backend/node/" and run "node express-dataserver.js"
+- Navigate to "/backend/node/" and run "node express-dataserver.js".
-- Navigate to "/frontend/" and run "ng serve"
+- Navigate to "/frontend/" and run "ng serve".